 MiniMPA™: Advance Your Career in Local Government

-The MiniMPA™ is an intensive training series designed for working professionals in local government.
+The MiniMPA™ is an intensive professional development series for people working in local government.
 Classes will meet once each week on Friday mornings from 8 AM to 11 AM.
-The MiniMPA™ begins January 7, 2022 and ends April 22, 2022.
+The first class and the last two classes meet in person, on campus.
+All other class sessions meet virtually, via Zoom.
+This format allows local government professionals from cities and counties across the state to participate.
+The MiniMPA™ begins January 5, 2024 and ends April 26, 2024.
 The cost is $1,050 which includes course materials and a certificate upon successful completion.
-For more information on receiving academic credit for a one semester course, see contact information below.
+For more information about receiving academic credit equivalent to a one semester course contact Mercy Umeri.

 If you are a local government professional ready to assume the next level of responsibility, the MiniMPA™ is for you.
 If you are a specialist seeking a broader understanding of administrative roles, finance, human resources and public policy, the MiniMPA™ will help.
-MiniMPA™ instructors are experts who, like you, work in local government.
-They understand that tax dollars, staff and services are being stretched to the limit.
-In the MiniMPA™, with guidance from these experienced local government experts, you will learn to address complex problems with limited resources including how to:
+MiniMPA™ instructors are faculty who teach in the MPA, and experts who, like you, work in local government.
+They understand that staff, services, and tax dollars are being stretched to the limit.
+In the MiniMPA™, with guidance from faculty and these experienced local government experts, you will learn to address complex problems with limited resources including how to:

 - make tough budget decisions for a department, a city or a county

 - effectively communicate with elected officials and the public